isx434324/kerberosproject/backendClassic/readme.md

  ```

 ### Model4
-Imap Kerberized
+Imap with kerberos authentication

-Servei IMAP use kerberos for clients authentication using module pam_krb5.so even without a unix password.
+Servei IMAP use kerberos for clients authentication (with module pam_krb5).
 Note that the principal must exist in kerberos database.

  ```bash